-Have a “fall kickoff” weekend
+1. Have a “fall kickoff” weekend.

-Pray about it!
+3. Pray about it!

-Make sure the next step is clear
+4. Make sure the next step is clear.

-With the natural momentum of the fall in youth group, make sure your students know the next step in your discipleship process.
-For us it is small groups, so not a week goes by without us talking about, promoting, showing a video or texting about getting in a group.
+With the natural momentum of the church fall season in youth group, make sure students know the next step in your discipleship process.
+For us, it is small groups.
+So not a week goes by without us talking about, promoting, showing a video, or texting about getting in a group.